 Idea filtration is another form of being mindful and meditative in our lives.
 Let’s use our creative ideas and work through them to achieve a peace in letting our ideas out into the world.

-It’s the same thing we are mental health.
+It’s the same thing with our mental health.
 Creativity is a great thing to pursue.
-But if we are not giving ourself and outlet for the ideas we have – and more importantly – not choosing the right ideas to pursue, we are not getting the most out of our talents and path to mental, physical and emotional stability.
+But if we are not giving ourself an outlet for the ideas we have – and more importantly – not choosing the right ideas to pursue, we are not getting the most out of our talents and path to mental, physical and emotional stability.